Dark Mode

 [Source: Samsung]

-A CTA is a web element, such as a button or link, that encourages users to take action.
+A call-to-action is a web element, such as a button or link, that invites users to take a specific next step.

 14. (Content) Headers